 New Student Scholarships

 At Schreiner University, we believe you should be awarded for your hard work in high school.
-When you are accepted as a freshmen, your Admission Counselor will determine what level of merit scholarship you have earned based on your high school GPA and your composite ACT score or your Critical Reading & Math SAT scores (we even super score all of your SAT exams to base decisions on your highest individual scores).
+When you are accepted as a freshmen, your Admission Counselor will determine what level of merit scholarship you have earned based on your high school GPA and your composite ACT score or your SAT scores.
 We will also increase your merit scholarship if your GPA and/or test scores increase to the next level during your senior year of high school.
 Click below to find out your potential merit scholarship!

 (Other groups, such as Greystone, Veterans, Vocational Nurses, Graduates, or on-line BSN students, should review the aid offered for their program of study.
 See main listings in left menu.)

 Note: Either SAT or ACT scores are accepted.
 For SAT scores prior to March 2016 ("Old SAT"), we will use the Critical Reading and Math scores.
 For SAT scores beginning March 2016 ("New SAT"), we will use the EBR and Math scores.
 We will super score similar SAT scores.
 The admission staff will recalculate all high school GPA's to a 4.0 scale for equity purposes.